-I wasn’t sure where to begin; I had overstepped and got overly invested.
-I was with a top academic and policy helper and here I was barely keeping my mind on track; just refusing to think and acting instead.
+Tying my hair up I wasn’t sure where to begin.
+I had overstepped and got overly invested.
+I was with a top academic and policy helper and here I was barely keeping my mind on track.
+Instead I refusing to think and act with no care.
 I wanted to fight, I was done thinking and waiting for the next person to get hurt.

 I was breathless after rushing that answer out, I needed him to understand where I was coming from.
-But watching him shuffle in his chair, told me he didn’t care for excuse he just cared I followed his rules.
+But watching him shuffle in his chair, told me he didn’t care for an excuse he only cared I followed his rules.

 “Your right it’s not a simple answer.
 There are plenty of reasons, as you should know, as to why a woman finds herself in those situations.
-In the north side, there are women without pimps those who find themselves in the work for their own accord.
-But the south, that’s the most dangerous you can go with possible pimps running the place and now the possibility of them trafficking women AND YOU GO THERE.
+In the north side, there are women without pimps, those who find themselves in the work for their own accord.
+But the south, that’s the most dangerous place you can go with possible pimps running the place and now the possibility of them trafficking women AND YOU GO THERE.
 Did you think of any consequences, I could have woken up to finding out your dead or that you could have gotten them killed.
 I am a reflection of you, so you going out against orders represents me doing that.
 You can’t go around thinking that there aren’t consequences to your study by talking to everyone Serenity.”
-He said back to me while leaning back in her chair slamming his laptop closed.
+He gave a deep sigh leaning back in his chair slamming the laptop in front of him closed.